Gnarus-G/mynd/README.md

 Usage: todo [MESSAGE] [COMMAND]

 Commands:
-  done  Mark one or more todo items as done ls    List all todos that aren't done dump  Dump all todos as json help  Print this message or the help of the given subcommand(s)
+  done    Mark one or more todo items as done rm      Delete a todo item, regardless of if it's done or not ls      List all todos that aren't done import  Read and save todos from a given file dump    Dump all todos as json config  Manage global configuration values help    Print this message or the help of the given subcommand(s)

 Arguments:
   [MESSAGE]  What to do